Royal Golden Eagle: Sateri

 Sateri is a viscose staple fiber producers, with a design annual production capacity of 1.4 million tonnes of viscose staple fiber.

 In 2018, Sateri reported to have three mills with a combined capacity of 600,000 metric tonnes, making it the largest viscose producer in China and third largest in the world.

 Asia Pacific Rayon

 Asia Pacific Rayon is the first fully integrated viscose rayon producer in Asia, with a 240,000-tonne capacity mill located in Pangkalan Kerinci.

-Pacific Oil & Gas
+Pacific Energy

-Pacific Oil & Gas is an independent energy resources development company.
-It develops, builds, owns and operates cost-competitive projects throughout the energy supply chain.
-Concentrated on the exploration and production of oil & gas in Indonesia.
-Its midstream and downstream operations include an LNG receiving terminal and a Combined Cycle Gas Turbine power plant in China.
-In addition, it is currently developing gas-fired power plants in China, coal-fired power plants in Indonesia and an LNG export facility in Canada.
+Pacific Energy (previously known as Pacific Oil & Gas) is an independent energy resources development company.
+In the upstream sector, Pacific Energy is focused on the exploration and production of gas in Canada.
+Its midstream and downstream operations include a liquefied natural gas (LNG) receiving terminal and a combined cycle gas turbine (CCGT) power plant in China.
+In addition, it is currently developing gas-fired power plants in China and an LNG export facility in Canada.